thelabnyc/wagtail_blog/README.md

 Feel free to use as is or copy it as a starting point.
 It's based on the Wagtail demo blog but is closer to a standard WordPress blog style.

+This is a starting point for your wagtail based blog, especially if you are migrating from Wordpress.
+It's not Wordpress and it's not drop in.
+You are expected to add your own templates and are given on a skeleton template to start from.

 ## Features

 - Categories and tags with views